-Impacts on the man-made defences in Cell 10
+Impact on man-made defences in Shetland

-Little coastal defence work has been conducted within Cell 10.
-Based on the present defences it is unlikely that there will be any noticeable increase in the occurrence of damage to structures other than due to natural ongoing deterioration.
+Little coastal defence work has been conducted within Cell 11.
+It is unlikely that there will be any noticeable increase in the occurrence of damage to the present defence structures other than that due to natural ongoing deterioration.

-The most apparent response to changes in either sea level, or increases in the magnitude or frequency of storm conditions will be an increase in the occurrence and rate of overtopping of defences.
-Only where defences are backed by properties, or at the Churchill Barriers, will this be noticeable.
-Given that the only major defences occur at Kirkwall and Stromness, both of which are in a relatively sheltered location and experience severe storm waves from a narrow direction sector only, it is debatable whether this is likely to be a major problem, except at the Churchill Barriers.
+The most apparent response to changes in either sea level, or increases in the magnitude or frequency of storm conditions, will be an increase in the occurrence and rate of overtopping of defences.
+Only where defences are backed by properties will this be significant.
+Given that the only major defences occur at Lerwick, which is in a relatively sheltered location and experiences severe storm waves from only a narrow direction sector, it is debatable whether this is likely to be a major problem.